Green brands: Consumer demand

 In recent decades, there has been increasing interest in protecting the environment and sustainability when it comes to the world's markets.
-Due to global warming and the immense amount of environmental pollution attributed to factory manufacturing, the world has observed the rise in environmental issues (Chen, 2011).
+Due to global warming and the immense amount of environmental pollution attributed to factory manufacturing, the world has observed the rise in environmental issues.
 In response to society’s concerns, this has seen an increasing number of companies adopting green brands to front environmental responsibility.
-In turn, products and services of green brands have recently been seen to have a perfectly inelastic demand because people are prepared to support and pay a higher price for a sustainable image (Chen, 2011).
+In turn, products and services of green brands have recently been seen to have a perfectly inelastic demand because people are prepared to support and pay a higher price for a sustainable image.

-Through a consumer study taken in 1999, it was discovered that environmental issues are ranked above human rights, animal rights and welfare issues (Wheale & Hinton, 2007).
+Through a consumer study taken in 1999, it was discovered that environmental issues are ranked above human rights, animal rights and welfare issues.

 This information shows growing consumer demand of companies providing goods and services that preserve the environment and adopt a “green” approach to business.
 In a similar study, according to Iannuzzi (2011), a compelling global demand for “greener products” was demonstrated by over 60% of all countries studied, further demonstrating the desire of environmentally friendly green brands.
-In the study, environmental awareness was placed among the most vital product traits that consumers valued when purchasing, along with minimising toxic and hazardous substances, water preservation and recycling (Iannuzzi, 2011).
+In the study, environmental awareness was placed among the most vital product traits that consumers valued when purchasing, along with minimising toxic and hazardous substances, water preservation and recycling.
 Green brands are ultimately more attractive to a lot of consumers nowadays, and committing to such sustainability is now essential to stay competitive.